yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

     tar xpvzf <package_name>.tgz
     ```

-3. Extract `joomla-update-package-3.9.14-package.zip` from the API Portal upgrade package to your local file system.
+3. Extract the Joomla! update package (for example, `joomla-update-package-3.9.14-package.zip`) from the API Portal upgrade package to your local file system.
 4. Log in to the Joomla!
 Administrator Interface (JAI) (`https://<API Portal host>/administrator`).
 5. Click **Components > Joomla!
 Update**, and go to the **Upload & Update** tab.
 If **Joomla!
 Update** is not visible in the menu, connect to your user database and execute the following query for API Portal database: